-BP is most common in the elderly and is primarily treated with steroids and immunosuppressants for six months or more which bring with them deleterious side effects and an approximately three-fold increase in mortality in the BP treated population.
-The prevalence of BP is estimated to be over 100,000 patients in U.S. and Europe.
+BP is most common in the elderly and is primarily treated with steroids and immunosuppressants for six months or more, which bring deleterious side effects and an approximately three-fold increase in mortality in the treated population.
+BP prevalence in the U.S. and Europe is estimated to be in excess of 100,000 patients.

 In BP patients there is evidence that both terminal complement activation (via complement component C5) and the lipid mediator leukotriene B4 (LTB4) have a central role in driving the disease.

 Summary of Topline Results of Phase II Study

 The fully recruited Phase II trial of nomacopan for treatment of mild-to-moderate BP was a six-week open-label single-arm study evaluating safety and efficacy in nine patients (seven with moderate severity, and two mild).
 Patients entering the trial were permitted to use a low dose of mometasone topically to lesions, at their option, until Day 21 as this was the first study of nomacopan in BP patients.

 The trial achieved its main efficacy endpoints of clinically significant improvements in the Bullous Pemphigoid Disease Area Index (BPDAI), which is an objective measure of the area of skin affected by inflammatory skin lesions (blisters, erythema and urticaria).
 Seven out of the nine patients showed a decrease by four or more points (deemed a minimal clinically important difference) in the BPDAI activity score between baseline (Day 1) and Day 42, while two patients, both with relapsing disease on admittance to the trial, were non responders.